Hmrinal/Project_Ideas/Python_project.md

 - Pywhatkit
 - Tkinter
 ## 4. Otp Verification
 Modules that can be used
 - Tkinter
 - Random
 (An API for message)

+## 5. Virtual Assistant
+## 6. Creating a URL shortening serive
+- Django can be used for this